-We have mortgage loan agreements with an outstanding balances of \$250.7 million as of March 31, 2024.
-Our mortgage loans mature on various dates from June 7, 2024 through July 1, 2026.
-In regards to our fixed rate mortgage loan maturing on June 7, 2024, we exercised its one-year extension option in April 2024, extending the maturity of the mortgage by one year.
+We have mortgage loan agreements with an outstanding balances of \$250.7 million as of June 30, 2024.
+Our mortgage loans mature on various dates from June 7, 2025 through July 1, 2026, with the two mortgage loans with maturity dates in 2025, each including a 1-year extension option, one of them at the Company's discretion and one subject to certain conditions being met.